Comply with GDPR guidelines in business with European clients

 What is GDPR?

-GDPR attempts to protect privacy and give control back to the people.
+GDPR attempts to protect the privacy and give control back to the people.
 It replaces the outdated data protection directive of 1995 with a stricter general data protection regulation.
 The GDPR extends the scope of EU data protection law to all foreign companies processing data of EU residents.

 It provides for a harmonization of the data-protection regulations throughout the EU, thereby making it easier for non-European companies to comply with these regulations; GDPR lays down strict data-protection compliance regime with severe penalties of up to 4% of worldwide turnover or €20 million, whichever is higher.